nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 3e.
-The edited person would duplicate an existing person in the address book (e.g., same student ID or email as another person).
+The edited student would duplicate an existing student in the address book (e.g., same student ID or email as another student).

     * 3e1.
-ConTActs shows an error message indicating that such a person already exists.
+ConTActs shows an error message indicating that such a student already exists.

       Use case resumes at step 3.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
 3. The user interface should be optimized for CLI interaction.
 Users should be able to accomplish tasks more efficiently using commands than using the mouse.
 4. Should provide clear, informative error messages in the event of invalid inputs or commands to provide sufficient guidance on how to correct it.
-5. The contacts data, such as student details and tutorial attendance, should be stored in a durable format that supports easy retrieval.
+5. ConTActs' data, such as student details and tutorial attendance, should be stored in a durable format that supports easy retrieval.
 6. Should work without internet connection.
 7. All commands should run under 2 seconds.
-8. Contact data stored should be secure and adhere to local laws such as PDPA.
+8. Student data stored should be secure and adhere to local laws such as PDPA.

 ### Glossary